ai-singhal/better-bookmarks/README.md

 # Better Bookmarks

-Better Bookmarks is a Chrome extension for browsing, searching, organizing, and revisiting your bookmarks with a cleaner UI than Chrome's default manager.

-Features:

-- a fast popup for recent bookmarks and quick search
-- a full dashboard for bookmark tree management
-- local "AI search" built on parsed page content, BM25-style ranking, topic clustering, and natural-language query parsing
-- reminder scheduling with Chrome notifications
-- bookmark context/notes that improve search relevance
-- organization analysis for misplaced links, duplicates, and empty folders

-## What Works Today

-### Local features

-These work without any backend:

-- browse the full bookmark tree
-- create folders and manage bookmarks from the dashboard
-- search bookmarks from the popup
-- build a local search index from bookmark titles, saved context, reminders, and fetched page content
-- run semantic-ish local search with time filters like `last month`, `today`, or `recent`
-- store bookmark notes, tags, and reminders in Chrome local storage
-- trigger reminder notifications through the background service worker
-- detect likely organization issues such as duplicates and empty folders

-### Backend scaffolding

-The repo also includes Supabase schema and edge functions for:

-- bookmark metadata sync
-- pgvector-based semantic search
-- AI summaries and tag suggestions
-- server-side organization suggestions

-That backend path is not fully wired end-to-end in the extension yet.
-In particular, the current UI lets you save a Supabase URL and anon key, but there is no in-extension auth flow, while several sync functions expect an authenticated Supabase user session.

-## Stack
+Better Bookmarks is a Chrome extension for people whose bookmark bar turned into a storage unit.

+Chrome lets you save links.
+It does not help much with remembering why you saved them, reviewing them later, or cleaning up the pile once it gets large.
+This project turns bookmarks into a workspace: a proper tree view, quick search, reminder tracking, a review queue, and an optional AI command layer for bulk actions.

+The core experience is local-first.
+Your bookmark tree lives in Chrome, your extension metadata lives in Chrome storage, and the extension is useful before you configure any external service.

+## What Makes It Different

+- A fast popup for recent bookmarks and quick lookup.
+- A full dashboard for browsing, reordering, editing, and cleaning up bookmark folders.
+- A "Discover" flow that feels more like triage than folder maintenance.
+- Reminder scheduling for links you actually want to come back to.
+- Per-bookmark notes, tags, and context stored alongside the bookmark in extension storage.
+- An optional "Command" page that can turn plain-English requests into bookmark actions.

+## Current Product Surface

+Today, the extension is centered around five pages:

+- `Bookmarks`: browse the full tree, create folders, drag to reorder, and manage the structure directly.
+- `Command`: use an OpenAI key to search, rename, move, create folders, and perform bulk bookmark actions from natural language.
+- `Discover`: review bookmarks one by one, add notes and tags, and triage them into keep, skip, archive, or delete.
+- `Reminders`: manage bookmark follow-ups and recurring reminders.
+- `Settings`: configure local preferences and the optional OpenAI API key.

+On first install, the extension automatically opens the dashboard.

+## Local-First By Default

+Better Bookmarks is designed to be useful without standing up a backend.

+Out of the box, the project already supports:

+- reading and managing the Chrome bookmark tree
+- storing bookmark notes, tags, folder descriptions, and triage history in `chrome.storage.local`
+- storing user settings and the OpenAI API key in `chrome.storage.sync`
+- scheduling reminders with Chrome alarms and notifications
+- quick popup search with a fallback to Chrome's native bookmark search
+- fetching bookmarked page content to improve local context and summaries

+## Optional AI Layer

+The AI features are intentionally additive, not the foundation of the whole app.

+The current command workflow:

+- takes your full bookmark tree
+- serializes it into a model-readable structure
+- sends your prompt and the tree to OpenAI
+- receives structured actions back
+- executes those actions through the Chrome bookmarks API

+Right now the Command page uses `gpt-4o-mini` directly from the extension.
+The API key is stored in Chrome sync storage and sent only to OpenAI when you use that feature.

+The repo also includes early Supabase migrations and edge functions for future cloud-backed search, embeddings, summaries, and organization suggestions.
+That path is not fully wired into the live dashboard flow yet, so this repository should be understood as a solid local product with some backend scaffolding still in progress.

+## Tech Stack

 - Chrome Extension Manifest V3
 - React 19